By Brad Edwards, Samah Assad

 Her attacker may have been released, she said, but she continues to carry the trauma of what happened with her every day.
 She said she lost a job after the incident and now suffers serious medical issues.

 “It’s not fair,” she said.
 “We don’t get to say that we’re going to move forward and we’re done with this and it’s over.
 It’s not fair that there are no real consequences for changing someone’s life like this.”

 Where do cases end up?

-Case-level data maintained by Chicago Police and the state’s attorney are not tracked similarly.
-Case numbers differ across both agencies.
-Police do not track how often their recommended felony charges get rejected or whether or not cases result in convictions, CPD said.
+Case-level data maintained by CPD and the SAO are not tracked similarly.
+Case numbers differ across both agencies, and police do not track how often their recommended felony charges get rejected.

-This makes it difficult to follow one rape case from beginning to end – from the victim’s initial hospital visit, to interaction with law enforcement, to a prosecutor’s case disposition – and identify where systemic issues occur.
+This makes it difficult to follow one rape case from beginning to end – from the victim’s initial hospital visit, to interaction with law enforcement, to SAO case disposition – and identify where systemic issues occur.